Elliediazz/CDEV-Quizzes-Client/README.md

-# Getting Started with Create React App
+# CDEV Quizzes

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was a collaboration between Valerie Haupt, Debra Koch, Conley Brown and Eleanny Barrera.

 ## Available Scripts